masterjiyuhang/erhang-records/docs/nodejs/nestjs/record.md

   private generateRefreshToken(payload: generateTokenPayload): string {
     return this.jwtService.sign(payload, {
-      secret: this.configService.get('jwtRefreshSecret'),
+      secret: this.configService.get("jwtRefreshSecret"),
-      expiresIn: '7d', // Set greater than the expiresIn of the access_token });
+      expiresIn: "7d", // Set greater than the expiresIn of the access_token });
   }

   private generateAccessToken(payload: generateTokenPayload): string {
     return this.jwtService.sign(payload, {
-      secret: this.configService.get('jwtSecret'),
+      secret: this.configService.get("jwtSecret"),
-      expiresIn: '1d', // Set greater than the expiresIn of the access_token });
+      expiresIn: "1d", // Set greater than the expiresIn of the access_token });
   }
 }